 What students must bring

-- Several sharpened No. 2 pencils (with erasers) for completing all multiple-choice answer sheets
+- Several sharpened No. 2 pencils (with erasers) for all responses on their multiple-choice answer sheet

 - Pens with black or dark-blue ink for completing areas on the exam booklet covers and for free-response questions in most exams

 - Their own school's code if they are testing at a school different from the one they regularly attend.
 Home-schooled students will be provided with their state's or country's home-school code at the time of the exam

 - A watch that does not beep or have an alarm (in case the exam room does not have a clock that can be easily seen).

 - Up to two approved calculators with the necessary capabilities if they are taking an AP Biology, Calculus AB, Calculus BC, Chemistry, Physics, or Statistics Exam.
 Students should visit apstudent.collegeboard.org/apcourse to find the calculator policy for their subject.